 "Do you have family in the US?"

-Disclose honestly — concealment is detected and damages credibility.
-Emphasize your independent reasons for returning: job, your own family, property.
+Disclose honestly — concealment gets detected and destroys credibility.
+Emphasize your independent reasons for returning: your job, your own family, property you own.

 "What will bring you back home?"